 6 / 10

 Hidden Cutting Board

-The secret to this project is "rare earth" magnets.
-The ones we used are just 5/32 in. in diameter and 1/8 in. tall.
-Browse online to find lots of shapes and sizes.
-Implant magnets at the corners of your cutting board and add more if needed.
+The main thing you’ll need for this project is a few small magnets.
+Implant the magnets at the corners of your cutting board and add more if needed.
 Make the metal plate under the cabinet larger than the cutting board so the board will be easy to put away.
 Glue the sheet metal to plywood with spray adhesive.
-Drill holes near the corners and screw it to the underside of a cabinet.
+Drill holes near the corners and screw the plywood to the underside of a cabinet.
 Drill holes sized for the magnets and drop in a dab of super glue.
 Insert the magnets with a nail head.
 Slide the nail sideways to release the magnet.
 The metal plate grabs the magnets.
 Make sure you use galvanized steel, not aluminum.
-Plus, learn how to make your own cutting board!

 This kitchen cabinet storage project provides more space for plates and bowls in crowded kitchen cabinets.
 Most cabinets come with only one or two shelves, leaving a lot of wasted space.
-So we added one (and sometimes two) shelves to most of our cabinets.
+You can get more storage by adding one (and sometimes two) shelves to most of your cabinets.
 All it takes is 3/4-in. plywood and a bag of shelf supports.
 The supports come in two diameters, so take an existing one to the store to make sure you get the right size.

 You can size this knife rack to suit any cabinet door and any number of knives for kitchen cabinet storage.
 To build this cutting board turned knife rack, you just need a table saw and wood scraps.

 - Run the scraps across the saw on edge to cut kerfs.